Status Quo (band): 2014–present: Aquostic, Parfitt's death and Backbone

-Touring
+Touring data

-Status Quo have performed a career total of at least 3700 documented gigs as of September 2022.
-After the addition of early undocumented gigs and various lost performances, the concert total is likely to be higher and is estimated by the band to be over 6000, with an audience in excess of 25 million people.
-The band have performed over a hundred gigs in a single year several times, with the recorded peak of 144 (1971) resulting in a live show every 2.5 days.
+Status Quo have performed a career total of at least 3,700 documented gigs as of September 2022.
+After the addition of early undocumented gigs and various lost performances, the concert total is likely to be higher and is estimated by the band to be over 6,000, with an audience in excess of 25 million people.
+The band have performed over a hundred gigs in a single year several times, with the recorded peak of 144 (1971), averaging a live show every 2.5 days.
 The band calculated that after 48 years of touring activity, they had "travelled some four million miles and spent 23 years away from home".
-With the sole exceptions of 1980 and 1985, Status Quo embarked on multinational tours every year between 1968 and 2019 (predominantly in Europe, though they have visited every populated continent).
-The band took a complete break from touring in 2020 and 2021, including cancelling the largely sold-out Backbone album tour, in part due to restrictions imposed by the global response to COVID-19.
-They are touring again as of 2022, with extra dates added to their 2022 Out Out Quoing tour.
+With the exceptions of 1980 and 1985, Status Quo embarked on multinational tours every year between 1968 and 2019 (predominantly in Europe, though they have visited every populated continent).